-The output of clean energy from the climate-economy model was used to derive bioenergy scenarios, which were then translated into explicit cropland demands for bioenergy in PLUM.
+The output of clean energy from the climate-economy model was used to derive bioenergy scenarios, which were then translated into explicit cropland demand for bioenergy in PLUM.
 To arrive at the bioenergy scenarios we assumed that the shares of different clean energy sources (nuclear and renewables, i.e. hydro, wind, solar and bioenergy) projected by the World Energy Outlook (WEO) scenarios (current policy, new policy and 450ppm; Appendix A3; OECD/IEA, 2012) are representative for scenarios with high, medium and low challenges towards mitigation in the SSP challenge space (Fig. 1).
 The resulting projections of bioenergy are assumed to be produced from a range of available sources, such as industrial waste, forestry residues, agricultural by-products and energy crops.
 Energy crops in the WEO scenarios are defined as “those (crops) grown specifically for energy purposes, including sugar and starch feedstocks for ethanol (corn, sugarcane and sugar beet), vegetable-oil feedstocks for biodiesel (rapeseed, soybean and oil palm fruit) and lignocellulosic material (switchgrass, poplar and miscanthus)” (OECD/IEA, 2012).
 In PLUM we only explicitly model the share of bioenergy produced from energy crops (excluding lignocellulosic feedstocks), which was 3% in 2000 (OECD/IEA, 2012).
-The future contribution of energy crops to total bioenergy potential is highly uncertain depending on assumptions as to available croplands and yield development, but considering sustainability constraints has been suggested to range from 30-50% in 2050 (Haberl et al., 2010).
-Lignocellulosic feedstocks are expected to play a major role in future bioenergy production, but as they are excluded here we assume a lower contribution of energy crops to total bioenergy of maximum 15% in 2100 (shareBEcr, see Appendix A4).
-The modelled bioenergy production occurs here predominantly on cropland that was set aside in previous time-steps due yield improvements and/or decreasing demand, but if this is not available it is expanded into remaining natural vegetation (grasslands and or forest; see Appendix A4).
+The future contribution of energy crops to total bioenergy potential is highly uncertain depending on assumptions as to available croplands and yield development, but considering sustainability constraints has been suggested to fall within the range of 30-50% in 2050 (Haberl et al., 2010).
+Lignocellulosic feedstocks are expected to play a major role in future bioenergy production, but as they are excluded here we assume a lower contribution of energy crops to total bioenergy of at most 15% in 2100 (shareBEcr, see Appendix A4).
+The modelled bioenergy production occurs here predominantly on cropland that was set aside in previous time-steps due yield improvements and/or decreasing demand, but once such areas are used up it is expanded into remaining natural vegetation (grasslands and or forest; see Appendix A4).
 Bioenergy production is assumed to be predominantly produced in countries with large bioenergy production today as well as countries with sufficient remaining natural vegetation (in cases where bioenergy cannot be produced on abandoned cropland).
 Furthermore, bioenergy production efficiency is assumed to increase at different rates depending in the scenario, bound by the upper range of values reported today (efficiencyBE see Appendix 4; Börjesson and Tufvesson, 2011).

 2.2.3 Ecosystem model, downscaling cropland and the terrestrial carbon balance